Choosing a Training or Coaching Partner: 8 Criteria Beyond Certification

 But are they becoming more active in their own development?

-People may become proficient in the language of development without necessarily becoming more developmentally active themselves.
+People may become proficient in the language of development without necessarily becoming more developmentally active.

 The learning energy may still depend on someone coming in, naming the pattern, introducing the next tool, and creating the next moment of attention.